elvisjs/spring-mvp-lab/README.md

 After talking with developers around us, many backend developers also have the same puzzles, and the frontend developers like the wasm idea, so we decide to make it happen.

+## Work Plan

+Competitors

+Yew and Seed are our competitors,

+For Yew, we support writing web pages in pure rust or dart-style(no html, no css, no jsx) javascript, the develop efficiency and experience will be better than nesting html/css in our code.

+For Seed, we port our lib to javascript developers who are the mainly developers of web pages.

+Milestons

+First 2 week development milestone:

++ Write toolkits for rust developers.
++ Clean the code for production.

+Second 2 week milestone:

++ Ask 100 developers to try our library
++ Start Migrating Material Design to our library

+We currently have milestone after 4 week, it depends on the result of the first 4 week.

 ## Teammates
 > Are you looking for any teammates?
 If so, please indicate what skills or roles you seek.